The State of AI Agent Hosting in 2026

 - Coordinated deployment and scaling

-As agents handle more sensitive data (customer conversations, business logic, API credentials), security requirements have matured:
+As agents handle more sensitive data — customer conversations, business logic, API credentials — security requirements have matured:

 - SOC 2 compliance for agent hosting providers

-- Audit logging for all agent decisions
+- Audit logging for every agent decision

-- Data residency requirements (EU, specific regions)
+- Data residency requirements (EU, region-specific)

-- Secret management best practices
+- Better secret management practices

-5. Cost Optimization
+5. Cost optimization

 Early adopters rarely optimized agent costs.
-Now, teams care about:
+Now teams care about:

 - Token usage efficiency